 It's squatting, the performance of knee bends while holding a weight on the shoulders.
 Squatting is one of the most important parts of Olympic weightlifting and powerlifting training programs, and many coaches in a variety of sports believe that squatting is the supreme way to build strength in the upper parts of the legs.
 In a way, all of this fuss about squatting is pretty strange, since almost nothing has been known about the forces passing through the hip and knee joints during squatting exercise, nor has much been known about the exact activities of the "quads" and hamstrings during squats.

 Fortunately, scientists in the Departments of Anatomy and Kinesiology at the Karolinska Institute in Stockholm, Sweden (Wretenberg et al. 1993) have recently determined exactly what happens to the legs during squatting sessions.
 Eight burly young national class Olympic weightlifters took part in the research.
-Average body weight was 180 pounds, mean age was 19, and typical one repetition maximum (1RM) during squatting exercise was about 230 pounds.
+The average body weight was 180 pounds, the mean age was 19, and a typical one repetition maximum (1RM) during squatting exercise was about 230 pounds.

 Each squatting exertion was a "high bar" squat, with the weight bar centred across the shoulders just below the seventh cervical vertebra (the first knob one feels when passing the hand down the back surface of the neck).
 For every squat, the actual weight used was 65% of an athlete's one repetition maximum.

 The subjects tried four different knee flexion angles while squatting:

 The first two squats, 45 and 90 degrees are just partial squats with athletes remaining in a semi-standing position and the buttocks only slightly lowered toward the floor.
 Among coaches, there's considerable controversy about which form of squatting is "best" for athletes.
 Videotaping and electromyography were used to determine joint forces and muscle activity.